runtimeverification/k/k-distribution/k-tutorial/1_basic/03_parsing/README.md

 When parsing these programs with `kast`, you get a unique AST with no error.
 If you check the output carefully, you will notice that the bracket itself does not appear in the AST.
-In fact, this is a property unique to brackets: productions with the bracket attribute are not represented in the parsed AST of a term, and the child of the bracket is folded immediately into the parent term.
-This is why a bracket production must have a single non-terminal of the same sort as the production itself.
+In fact, this is a property unique to bracket
+productions: they are not represented in the parsed AST of a term, and the child of the bracket is folded immediately into the parent term.
+This is why we have the requirement mentioned above, that a bracket production must have a single non-terminal of the same sort as the production itself.

 ### Exercise